Jacarte/MF240VHT211/part3/README.md

   - [Module 1: What are threats and the four types of attack?](https://www.youtube.com/watch?v=5DNcj5NZIjo)
   - [Basics of Intrusion Detection](https://www.youtube.com/watch?v=Kb4T2s2gdtM)
 - Two sources per group member (more can be found).
 Each source should be covered by at least one person
   - Bidou, R. (2005).
-Security operation center concepts & implementation.
+Security operation center concepts & implementation (29 pages).
 [Javier]
   - Ebert, C., Gallardo, G., Hernantes, J., & Serrano, N. (2016).
 DevOps.
 IEEE Software, 33(3), 94-100.
 [Kostas] [Muhammed]
   - Dang, Y., Lin, Q., & Huang, P. (2019, May).
 AIOps: real-world challenges and research innovations.
 In 2019 IEEE/ACM 41st International Conference on Software Engineering: Companion Proceedings (ICSE-Companion) (pp. 4-5).
 IEEE.
 [Shamoona] [Muhammed]
   - Ganame, A. K., Bourgeois, J., Bidou, R., & Spies, F. (2008).
 A global security architecture for intrusion detection on computer networks. computers & security, 27(1-2), 30-47.
-[Shamoona] [Javier]
+[Shamoona]
   - Ly, K., & Jin, Y. (2016, July).
 Security challenges in CPS and IoT: From end-node to the system.
 In 2016 IEEE Computer Society Annual Symposium on VLSI (ISVLSI) (pp. 63-68).
 IEEE.
 [Marcus] [Kostas]
   - Chlosta, M., Rupprecht, D., Holz, T., & Pöpper, C. (2019, May).
 LTE security disabled: misconfiguration in commercial networks.
 In Proceedings of the 12th conference on security and privacy in wireless and mobile networks (pp. 261-266).
-[Marcus]
+[Marcus]  [Javier]